-  (6) The buttons can also be used for creating donation on a website, sell subscriptions and allow shoppers to buy gift certificates.
+(6) The buttons can also be used for creating donations on a website, sell subscriptions, and allow shoppers to buy gift certificates.

-  (7) Many popular eCommerce solution integrates with PayPal, so if you are a retailer, there are a lot of options to choose from.
+(7) Many popular eCommerce solutions integrate with PayPal, so if you are a retailer, there are a lot of options to choose from.

 Here is a testimonial from a merchant who shares his experience using PayPal to grow his business.

 So, Is PayPal Worthy of Your Time?